whamcloud/Online-Help/docs/Install_Guide/ig_ch_03_building.md

 -   RAID 1 is a minimum recommendation.
 RAID 10 may be optimal for heavy workloads.
 Software RAID (MDRAID) disk discovery is not supported.

--   Red Hat Enterprise Linux or CentOS Linux, version 7.3 must be installed on all servers.
-All Lustre servers should be running the same OS and version.
+-   Red Hat Enterprise Linux or CentOS Linux, version 7.3 or 7.4 must be installed on all servers.
+All Lustre* servers should be running the same OS and version.
 CentOS must have access to the base repositories and update repositories.
 Red Hat must have the following channels registered and enabled: